 Newport Council's Recovery Group (consisting of the Chief Executive and Heads of Service) are monitoring and reporting ongoing issues and incidents throughout the Christmas period and into the New Year.
 Service areas have continued as much as possible to deliver business as usual services albeit from home and if required front line to residents and service users (in line with social distancing restrictions).
-Summarised below and also in Appendix 1 of this report, is a summary of Council work to 12th February 2021.
-This update includes work from our partner Newport Live.
+Summarised below and also in Appendix 1 of this report, is a summary (by exception) of Council work to 1st March 2021: